Top 5 Reasons To Quit Smoking Now

 1. Overall Health

-Long-term and short-term heal concerns are always the number one reason clients give for stopping smoking.
+Long-term and short-term health concerns are always the number one reason clients give for stopping smoking.

 By the time most clients decide to stop smoking, they are already starting to experience the effects of their habit on their health.
 This could be a persistent cough, shortness of breath or in some cases a more serious health condition.